Skip to Content

 How to clean your concrete basement floors to prep for paint | Building Bluebird

-Next, I used a floor squeegee to pool the water together and vacuum up the dirty water.
+Next, I used a floor squeegee to pool the dirty water together and vacuum up the dirty water.

 How to clean your concrete basement floors to prep for paint | Building Bluebird

 Cleaning the concrete basement floors took a full day to complete because of the size of the basement (1,500 SF) and the process of carrying the shop vac upstairs and dumping out the water.
+For the best results, it is important to have a clean floor to ensure paint adhesion.

 Step 3 | Etch the Concrete Flooring (Optional)